 Complaints are defined as any student concern regarding school programs, services, or staff not addressed by other school policies.
 Students have the right to file a complaint with the school at any time.
 Students are encouraged to first attempt to informally resolve their complaint with the instructor or staff member in the department most directly connected with their complaint.
-Students who are unable to resolve their complaint informally should submit their complaint in writing to the School President.
+Students who are unable to resolve their complaint informally should submit their complaint in writing to the Campus President.
 The President will meet with the student to discuss the complaint and provide the student with a written response within seven (7) calendar days of the meeting.
 Students who are not satisfied with the response of the President may contact the Student Help Line at (800) 874-0255 or email at studentservices@cci.edu.

-If a student feels that the School has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the School for a response.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-A copy of the Commission's Complaint Form is available at the School and may be obtained by contacting the School President.
+If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
+All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and Schools 750 1st Street, N.E., Suite 980 Washington, D.C.
-20002-4241 Phone: (202) 336-6780 Fax: (202) 842-2593
+Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4223 Phone: (202) 336-6780 Fax: (202) 842-2593